Arsen290/Test1PF/README.md

-# test project from 1PF
+# Test project from 1PF

 This Java REST API application is designed to download data in JSON format from the web API České spořitelně, process it or store it in a Postgresql database.
 The data can get from web API or our database,it depends on boolean parameter.
-The application populates 1 database tables: 'rate_cards' , where stores information of rate card.
+The application populates one database table: 'rate_cards' , where stores information of rate card.
 The application is written in Java using the Spring Boot framework by pattern REST API.
 ## Installation

 To run this application, you'll need to follow these steps: